How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 2. Click on the shield icon located to the left of the address bar.

-3. A drop-down window will appear that shows Enhanced Cookie Protection is on.
+3. A drop-down window showing Enhanced Cookie Protection is on will appear.
 Toggle the switch on the right to turn it off.

 4. The page will reload and allow third-party cookies and trackers for the website.